ethanzitting/personal-website/README.md

-# website-alpha

-Here I am starting my personal website.
-It will be done from scratch without a website builder and will be a work in progress for a while.

 # personal-website

+I am developing this personal website for my own purposes.
+It will give a good demonstration of who I am professionally and personally.